 I’ve had a few blog clients who ran an update on their theme which wasn’t compatible with their old page builder version.
 Needless to say, their entire blogs were screwed and we had to rebuild them from scratch with.

-Here’s a little sneak peek into Divi Builder:
+Here’s a little sneak peek into Elementor and Hello:

 6: Check the ratings and reviews